dm77/zxing-integration/README.md

 * Go to the zxing-integration sub-folder
 * Make sure maven is installed
-* From command line, run the command: gradle publishToLocal
+* From command line, run the commands: gradle assemble gradle publishToLocal

 ### How to use?